MinghoKwok/Demo_Optimization/README.md

 ### Function

-Match offset and its corresponding assembly code in the file, and then store them.
+Match lines with offset and assembly code in the file given in the dataset, and then store them.

 ### Environment